 New for all current plans (Essential, Power and Enterprise), we've added Read Time features to Bananatag.
 Read Time helps you understand whether employees are reading your internal content, so you have better data on how to best communicate all of your important messages.

-Bananatag customers love the insight our platform provides on how many employees are opening emails, and which content is most popular.
+Bananatag customers love the insight our employee comms platform provides on how many employees are opening emails, and which content is most popular.
 However, we all know that although email data can tell you which portion of your audience opened or clicked your email, it won't tell you if they actually read your content.

 With the new Read Time features available in Email Reports, you can see what portion of your audience glanced at, skimmed or read your internal newsletters and other emails.